ducas/azure-service-bus-canary/README.md

 # azure-service-bus-canary

-A .net core console app that acts as a canary for Azure Service Bus
+This project is a .net core console app that acts as a canary for Azure Service Bus.
+It will tell you when there is a problem publishing or subscribing to a bus.